-Two courses selected from offerings within the University
+Two courses selected from offerings within the Universit y 9.0

-NOTE: Students entering The Hospitality College must sustitute ACCT1012 for ACCT1002, and must take HOSP1001 or FSM1001 and HOSP2030 for two free electives.
+NOTES: Students entering The Hospitality College must substitute ACCT1012 for ACCT1002, and must take HOSP1001 or FSM1001 and HOSP2030 for two free electives.

 Students must have MATH0001 (Mathematics Lab) or equivalent placement scores to enroll in the following courses: MATH1002, MATH1010 or MATH1020.